 Msgr.
 Rossetti said that “when young married couples experience pain and struggle, they often assume something is wrong with their marriage.
 Many times the marriage is broken precipitously.”
 He expressed concern that “when people encounter roadblocks in their lives and work, they assume the worst.
 It is assumed if we are suffering then something is wrong.”

 Having a theology of suffering “has helped us priests during our time of trial,” Msgr.
 Rossetti said; it aids the recognition “that suffering and happiness are not incompatible.”
 In fact, he added, “we cannot reach true human happiness and fulfillment without it.
 There is no resurrection without the cross.”

 Msgr.
 Rossetti believes that “intuitively, wise people come to understand this.
 Older married couples realize that marriage at times involves hard work.
 They come to realize that the deeper levels of intimacy can only be achieved through such struggles.”

 So it is “with any life,” he said.
 “The deeper levels of sanctity and joy can only be found by traversing the darkness.”

 New Zealand’s Catholic bishops published a pastoral letter on suffering in 2010.
 “We know suffering cannot be totally eradicated.
 It is part of life,” the bishops commented.
-It was their conviction that, “unable too avoid suffering, none of us should have to meet it alone.”
+It was their conviction that “unable to avoid suffering, none of us should have to meet it alone.”

-In his encyclical on hope, Pope Benedict said that while efforts can be undertaken “to limit suffering,” it is not possible to “eliminate it.”
+In his encyclical on hope, Pope Benedict said that while efforts can be undertaken “to limit suffering,” it is impossible to “eliminate it.”
 What, then, are people to do and think?
 The pope said:

 “It is not by sidestepping or fleeing from suffering that we are healed, but rather by our capacity for accepting it, maturing through it and finding meaning through union with Christ, who suffered with infinite love” (“Spe Salvi,” 37).